 The REF is the UK’s system for assessing the quality of research in UK higher education institutions.
 It first took place in 2014.
-The next exercise wil be conducted in 2021.
+The latest exercise was conducted in 2021.

 What is the purpose of the REF?